National Wastewater Drug Surveillance (NWDS): Overview

 Footnotes

-1. This wastewater-based analytical method was developed to identify emerging drug trends and detect new psychoactive substances (NPS) present at low concentrations in complex wastewater matrices.
+1. This wastewater-based analytical method was developed to identify emerging drug trends and detect new psychoactive substances (NPS) present at low concentrations.
 As such, our reporting criteria are intentionally broad and results provided may include false positives and/or false negatives.
 Users of this data should interpret results with caution and consider them as indicative rather than definitive.
 Confirmatory testing using validated methods is recommended for any critical decision-making.

 2. Our wastewater program currently has limited coverage.
 The number of municipalities varies between provinces and territories, and the number of sites can vary from month to month.
 As the drugs identified do not represent all of Canada, trends should be interpreted with caution.